-This could be getting a certificate from a trade school, getting more experience in your field or earning a degree.
+This could be getting a certificate from a trade school, getting more experience in your field, or earning a degree.
 Look into all your options, including borrowing a student loan from a private lender to cover tuition.
-Make a commitment to research one small thing each day that will help you grow as a person.
+Commit to researching one small thing each day that will help you grow as a person.

 Focus on Being Their Dad, Not the Best

-Your children don’t care if you’re good looking, drive a nice car or have all the money in the world.
-Kids need their dad to be there for them.
-They need him to listen, to care, to be silly, to cry with them, to make them laugh and so much more.
+Your children don’t care if you’re good-looking, drive a nice car, or have all the money in the world.
+Kids need their dads to be there for them.
+They need him to listen, to care, to be silly, to cry with them, to make them laugh, and so much more.